Marketing & Branding Advice

 Open Book

 As a savvy marketer, you understand the importance and value of a strong corporate brand.
 You have invested heavily in building your firm’s brand and spent time and marketing dollars promoting it to your clients and prospects.
 But if elements of your brand are not adhered to consistently, your brand will weaken and eventually fail.
-A brand standards manual is an essential tool to define, unify and regulate your brand components.
+A brand standards manual is an essential tool to define, unify, and regulate your brand components.
 Here’s how to create one.

 Clockwork Brand Book